automagica/automagica/docs/index.md

 x = "Robots will take over the world!" x.split(" over ")
 >>>['Robots will take', 'the world!']
-#Accesing the different strings can be done by:
+#accesing the different strings can be done by:
 x[0]
 >>>Robots will take
 x[1]